Astaraxia-Linux/Astral/NoRecipes.md

 **"Why doesn’t Astral just ship with recipes for everything already?"**

-Short answer: I am one person, not a distribution foundation—time, trust, and reality are finite.
+Short answer: I am one person, not a distribution foundation time, trust, and reality are finite.

 ---